-The open plan nature of streets is being eroded by defining the boundaries of front gardens either with brick walls or planting, reflecting changing tastes and a desire for greater privacy and individuality.

-In both streets individual plots have been redeveloped with striking detached houses in a contemporary design.

-The redevelopment of individual houses with larger modern houses can be expected to continue given the shortage of undeveloped plots for individual houses.
-Providing these are designed with due regard to context this can bring an acceptable diversity to the street scene.
-Redevelopment of several individual or adjoining plots with a short terrace or smaller detached houses could change the character of the area over time.
-In principle there would be no objection to this, providing design requirements in the Local Plan are met.

-Front gardens contribute much to the character of these streets and paving a high proportion to provide parking would seriously degrade its appearance and should be avoided.
+n nature of streets is being eroded by defining the boundaries of front gardens either with planting, reflecting changing tastes and a desire for greater privacy and individuality.
+In both street design. s individual plots have been redeveloped with striking detached houses in a contemporary Guidance or future changes and development the shortage to context this or adjoining p pment of individual houses with larger modern houses can be expected to continue giver of undeveloped plots for individual houses.
+Providing these are designed with due regards can bring an acceptable diversity to the street scene.
+Redevelopment of several individual plots with a short terrace or smaller detached houses could change the character of the e.
+In principle there would be no objection to this, providing design requirements in the e met. s contribute much to the character of these streets and paving a high proportion to provided seriously degrade its appearance and should be avoided.